This information for businesses trading cross-border between Ireland and Northern Ireland will introduce public procurement, FAQs and key takeaways.

 Suppliers from the other jurisdiction are entitled to apply for redress including a court order stopping the process, potentially invalidating an award and/or granting compensation, where there has been a breach of the guarantees.

-The UK system of procurement will continue for the moment, to be very similar to that which applied last year.
+The UK system of procurement will continue to be very similar to that which applied last year.
 UK opportunities will no longer be published in the EU Journal and the TED website.
-The UK has replaced the publication of tenders through the EU journal and portal with the new “Find a Tender” system and portal.
+The UK has replaced the publication of tenders through the EU journal and portal with the new "Find a Tender" system and portal.

 The UK intends to streamline its procurement rules aiming for simplification and reform.
 The look and feel of the UK procurement system will not be the same as that in EU states.
 However, the above protections and guarantees for participation by suppliers will apply.

 InterTradeIreland's award-winning Go-2-Tender programme: